Interactive Visualization Project

 An interactive focused on a single major visualization with significant interactivity.

-This option should use D3.js or P5.js which will be introduced in class.
+This option should use D3.js or P5.js.
+D3 will be introduced in class.
 The visualization should be the centerpiece of your narrative, taking up the majority of the page with explanatory text and details in the periphery.

 The interactivity must be non-trivial, beyond hover effects/tooltips or zooming/panning a chart.
 Examples might include:

-- Run a simulation in JavaScript, so a user can visualize different outcomes based on different starting conditions/assumptions.
+- A simulation written in JavaScript, allowing a user to visualize different outcomes based on different starting conditions/assumptions.

 - Exploration of a large data set by allowing users to drill down into specifics which will update the central visualization.
-This should extend beyond a single drop down, allowing users to evaluate different scenarios or compare data from different regions/time spans.
-It is also possible to approach something similar via Option B below.
+This should extend beyond a single choice, allowing users to evaluate different scenarios or compare data from different regions/time spans.
+(It is also possible to approach something similar via Option B below.)

 Option B: Dynamic Ensemble

-Instead of a single centerpiece, you may focus on three or more distinct visualizations with more limited interactivity.
+Instead of a single centerpiece, you may focus on three or more distinct visualizations, allowing for more limited interactivity compared to Option A.

-At least two of your visualizations must use features beyond tooltip/etc. There should still be choices a user can make (dropdowns, sliders, etc.) to interact with your product.
+At least two of your visualizations must use features beyond tooltips/hover/etc. There should still be choices a user can make (drop-downs, sliders, etc.) to interact with your product.

-If you choose this, your page must still have hand-written HTML and CSS to provide a cohesive theme.
+If you choose this path, your page must still have text, HTML, and CSS to provide a cohesive theme and narrative experience.

 If there are tools you would like to use, or you have something in mind that does not fit the above I will gladly entertain other options that exhibit a comparable level of interactivity.